In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in Lake Placid is perfect!

 3. Extreme tobogganing

 Take winter fun to the extreme!
-Imagine sliding down a frozen 30-foot tall toboggan chute to soar across the frozen surface of Mirror Lake.
+Imagine sliding down a frozen 30-foot tall toboggan chute to speed across the frozen surface of Mirror Lake.
 Depending on the weather conditions, tobogganers can travel more than 1,000 feet once they reach the frozen lake surface.
 Scary?
 Maybe to some.
 Amazingly fun?
 Yes!

 2. Need we say s'more?